JPMorgan Chase & Co. Sells 88,925 Shares of Chipotle Mexican Grill, Inc. (NYSE:CMG)

-JPMorgan Chase & Co. trimmed its holdings in Chipotle Mexican Grill, Inc. (NYSE:CMG) by 11.7% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 673,236 shares of the restaurant operator’s stock after selling 88,925 shares during the quarter.
-JPMorgan Chase & Co. owned 2.39% of Chipotle Mexican Grill worth $956,548,000 as of its most recent filing with the Securities and Exchange Commission.
+JPMorgan Chase & Co. reduced its holdings in shares of Chipotle Mexican Grill, Inc. (NYSE:CMG) by 11.7% in the first quarter, according to its most recent filing with the SEC.
+The fund owned 673,236 shares of the restaurant operator’s stock after selling 88,925 shares during the period.
+JPMorgan Chase & Co. owned about 2.39% of Chipotle Mexican Grill worth $956,548,000 at the end of the most recent quarter.

-Other institutional investors also recently made changes to their positions in the company.
-Alpha DNA Investment Management LLC acquired a new position in Chipotle Mexican Grill during the 4th quarter valued at $27,000.
-Grandview Asset Management LLC bought a new stake in shares of Chipotle Mexican Grill in the first quarter valued at about $29,000.
-GPS Wealth Strategies Group LLC acquired a new stake in Chipotle Mexican Grill during the first quarter worth about $31,000.
-Childress Capital Advisors LLC bought a new position in Chipotle Mexican Grill during the fourth quarter valued at about $40,000.
-Finally, Safeguard Investment Advisory Group LLC acquired a new position in Chipotle Mexican Grill in the 4th quarter valued at approximately $41,000.
-Institutional investors and hedge funds own 89.54% of the company’s stock.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Alpha DNA Investment Management LLC purchased a new stake in Chipotle Mexican Grill in the fourth quarter worth $27,000.
+Grandview Asset Management LLC bought a new position in shares of Chipotle Mexican Grill in the first quarter worth about $29,000.
+GPS Wealth Strategies Group LLC purchased a new position in Chipotle Mexican Grill in the 1st quarter worth about $31,000.
+Childress Capital Advisors LLC bought a new stake in Chipotle Mexican Grill during the 4th quarter valued at about $40,000.
+Finally, Safeguard Investment Advisory Group LLC purchased a new stake in Chipotle Mexican Grill in the 4th quarter valued at about $41,000.
+Institutional investors own 89.54% of the company’s stock.

+A number of analysts recently issued reports on CMG shares.
+Stephens upgraded Chipotle Mexican Grill from an “equal weight” rating to an “overweight” rating and boosted their price target for the company from $1,600.00 to $1,700.00 in a report on Thursday, May 27th.
+Cowen lowered their target price on Chipotle Mexican Grill from $1,900.00 to $1,850.00 and set an “outperform” rating for the company in a report on Thursday, April 22nd.
+JPMorgan Chase & Co. raised their price target on Chipotle Mexican Grill from $1,350.00 to $1,460.00 and gave the company a “neutral” rating in a research note on Monday, April 12th.
+They noted that the move was a valuation call.
+BTIG Research increased their target price on shares of Chipotle Mexican Grill from $1,600.00 to $1,725.00 and gave the stock a “buy” rating in a report on Thursday, April 22nd.
+Finally, Piper Sandler boosted their price target on shares of Chipotle Mexican Grill from $2,000.00 to $2,100.00 and gave the company an “overweight” rating in a report on Thursday, May 13th.
+Eight equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average target price of $1,665.77.

 Chipotle Mexican Grill Company Profile